gottlieb-unavco/simple-project/README.md

-# simple-project
+# es-simple-cluster

-A simple development-oriented project skeleton
+A multi-container cluster using docker-compose, including the basic services that are part of the EarthScope environment.

 See [docs](docs/) for general documentation.